TechnicalOtter/markdown-it-tufte/README.md

   - [x] Support `.fullwidth` as well (using `markdown-it-attrs`)
 - [x] "Slug IDs" for sections (both header and newthought-based), for easy linking

 At this point, we might consider **an official 1.0.0 release**.
+There will probably be a period of at least a week or two where we have all the aforementioned features on a pre-1.0.0 release, to spend some time using the plugin and discovering potential incompatibilities or pitfalls in the implementation.

 The following items are potential future enhancements, but not necessary for a full-featured 1.0.0 plugin:

 - [ ] Epigraph-style block quotes, and `<footer>` citations